gcruzgar/UKsurvey/README.md

 **Figure 1.** Number of households in urban or rural areas.
 The number of houses decreases as the study goes on.
 The average split is 76% urban and 24% rural - standard deviation ~ 1.5%.

 More information on the survey can be found here: https://www.understandingsociety.ac.uk.

-### Census

-The UK Census is the most accurate representation of UK population data available, thus is often used for population microsynthesis.
-However, it only occurs once every 10 years and lacks behavioural and consumer data.
-This is why it is important to complement census with other datasets.
-The Office for National Statistics (ONS) produces a national population census every 10 years.
-ONS gives free access to the latest one - currently 2011.

-Data can be obtained directly from [Nomisweb](https://www.nomisweb.co.uk).
-See [UKCensusAPI](https://github.com/virgesmith/UKCensusAPI) for a `python` and `R` wrapper.

 ### Comparing Survey and Census Data